New! ACT QBank Now Available | Study smarter for the updated digital test.

 Frequently Asked Questions (FAQs)

-You are able to create an unlimited number of personalized practice exams.
+You can create an unlimited number of personalized practice exams.
 Make a new exam based on a subject, a personal tag, or merely the inquiries you’ve already gotten wrong.

 UWorld’s ACT English practice tests are only available in online, or digital, format.